-This flank steak and criolla recipe comes from my sister in law who is a wonderful chef and someone who has studied the history of food extensively, especially regarding the countries of South America.
-While this dish is used all over Argentina to this day, the exact origins probably came about during the time of the Spanish colonization many years ago.
+This flank steak and salsa criolla recipe comes from my sister in law who is a wonderful chef and someone who has studied the history of food extensively, especially regarding the countries of South America.
+While this dish is used all over Argentina to this day, the exact origins is believed to have come about during the time of the Spanish colonization many years ago.

-Most of the items in this dish you will probably have in your refrigerator or pantry making this a great recipe to have on hand.
-The items you will need are:
+Most of the items for the salsa criolla, you will probably have in your refrigerator or pantry making this a great recipe to have on hand.
+The items you will need for this flank steak recipe are:

 - red pepper